harisundaram1/blog1/about.md

 ## Acknowledgements

-We based our blog design on the [Jekyll Theme Pixyll](https://github.com/johno/pixyll) and refined the design based on the [BAIR blog](http://bair.berkeley.edu/blog/)
+We based our blog design on the [Jekyll Theme Pixyll](https://github.com/johno/pixyll) and updated the design inspired by the clean look of the [BAIR blog.](http://bair.berkeley.edu/blog/)